Poacher 21: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "Parker Dawson Yachts ... produced this out-of-the-ordinary craft, of which 50 or so were built from 1979 into the early 1980s.
 The split rig is unusual in a boat this small, since the configuration often means less total sail area.
 But in this case, the Poacher's sail area is higher than any of her comp[etitor]s ...
 Best features: The Poacher's shallow draft with board up gives her a good capability to explore beaches.
 She also has foam flotation.
 Worst features: Unlike the fin keels or centerboards of her comp[etitor]s, the Poacher has a daggerboard, and a rather deep one (4' 6") at that.
 The rudder is also the vertical-lifting type.
 We don't like vertically lifting blades, on the theory that in rocky shallows the system could result in severe damage to the daggerboard trunk and/or rudder assembly.
 Also, in addition to limiting total sail area, split rigs can be harder to trim properly, and therefore may be harder to sail, especially when going downwind."